-over the surface of open waters contain tremendous energy.
-The theoretical annual energy potential The third-largest tidal power plant of waves off the coasts of the USA is estimated to be as much as 2.64 trillion KW-h, or the equivalent of about 66 per cent of U.S. electricity generation in 2017.
+Waves are formed as wind blows over the surface of open waters in oceans and lakes.
+Ocean waves contain tremendous energy.
+The theoretical annual energy potential of waves off the coasts of the USA is estimated to be as much as 2.64 trillion KW-h, or the equivalent of about 66 per cent of U.S. electricity generation in 2017.